OAuth-Apis/apis/README.md

 #### Admin privileges
 It is possible to have admin privileges in the JS GUI, meaning you can edit / delete all of the known Resource Servers and Clients.
 A common usecase if you have a department responsible for the administration of ResourceServers and Clients.
 In order to obtain admin rights your
 AuthenticatedPrincipal needs to return true for the `isAdminPrincipal` method.
 The default implementation does not so and everyone can only edit / delete their own ResourceServers and Clients.
+You can change this by changing the `authenticatorClass` configuration in the `apis-authorization-server-war/src/test/resources/apis.application.properties` file to `org.surfnet.oaaas.noop.NoopAdminAuthenticator`.

-The [surfconext authn submodule](https://github.com/OpenConextApps/apis/tree/master/apis-surfconext-authn) however serves as an example implementation that uses this feature.
+The [surfconext authn submodule](https://github.com/OpenConextApps/apis/tree/master/apis-surfconext-authn) is another production-ready implementation that uses group membership to determine the is-admin feature.

 ### Component overview